Ask AI

 Inpatient care

-Serial clinical and laboratory assessment: as per AEP 2021 guidelines, Obtain the following assessments during rapid IV rehydration in pediatric patients:
+Clinical and laboratory monitoring: as per AEP 2021 guidelines, obtain the following assessments during rapid IV rehydration in pediatric patients:

 Situation